iNavFlight/inav/docs/OSD Joystick.md

 set osd_joystick_right=28
 set osd_joystick_enter=75

-# Entering OSD Joysyick emulation mode
+# Entering OSD Joystick emulation mode

-OSD Joystick emulation mode is enabled using the following stick combinations:
+OSD Joystick emulation mode is enabled using the following stick combination:
 RIGHT CENTER

-Mode is exited using stick combinations:
+Mode is exited using stick combination:
 LEFT CENTER

 *Note that the same stick combination is used to enable 5keys joystick emulation with RuncamDevice protocol.*